 b.
 Make a passive income stream in their lives

 How much can you make?

 I say all of the above, because that was pretty much me when I first started Kindle publishing.
 I wanted to make passive income online but I had little money and no experience.
 It took me a year to reach $1000 per month and I now make $2000+ per month with my Kindle business.

-It's 100% passive income, which means I don't do anything to it on a daily, weekly basis.
-The most I ever do now is check if things are still running smoothly and whether Amazon made changes to the platform.
+It’s 100% passive income, which means I don’t do anything to it on a daily or weekly basis.
+The most I ever do is check if things are still running smoothly and whether Amazon made changes to the Kindle store platform.

 So if I can do it, I’m very confident everyone else can too.

-If you're like me, who only wants passive income and doesn't believe in active income, then $5,000 per month would be the realistic potential.
+If you’re like me, who only wants passive income and doesn’t believe in active income, then $5,000 per month would be the realistic maximum.

 I know those aren’t crazy numbers you see everywhere else online, but unlike everywhere else online, I’m being very honest.